sloganking/Solidity-Domain-Name-Service/README.md

 This will have compiled and moved our smart contracts to our local development blockchain.

+[Save the address of our deployed DNS contract](https://i.imgur.com/i9WtZ1G.png) as we will need it later.

 ### Run front end application

 To start the front end application, go to the app/ folder